sophiajt/sophiajt.github.io/content/2023-01-13-youtube-addiction.md

 tags = [ "thoughts" ]
 +++

-Hi, my name is JT.
-I'm a YouTube addict.
+Hi, I'm a YouTube addict.

 I know what you're thinking.
 That sounds like a joke.
 That you want a funny punchline to go with it.
 Me too.